thaihv/smartcity-platform/README.md

       &nbsp;&nbsp;  }\
    &nbsp;]\
 }
+- Go to ./geo-service/
+   * Run $ python app.py
+   * This a Python microservice, it is used as an example to leverage the strength of microservice architecture for using multiple development environments and Python based geospatial analysis capability.
+The default port for this microservice is 5000 and it works well with infrastructure components as config server, api gateway, Eureka server which are created by Spring Framework.
 - Go to ./ui-service/
    * Run $ mvn spring-boot:run
    * Open (http://localhost:8090/mytamky/) to view UI example of consuming microservice APIs.